Table of Contents

 Synoptic Reporting vs. Medical Transcription

 Synoptic reporting or electronic medical reporting through entry of clinical data into discrete fields improves communication and workflow and is effective in preventing errors at all three phases of the pathology process.
-With standard structure and language, synoptic reporting prevent problems that are commonly found in dictated and narrative reporting such as typographic errors, inconsistent formats, incomplete information, and turnaround delays.
+With standard structure and language, synoptic reporting prevents problems that are commonly found in dictated and narrative reporting such as typographic errors, inconsistent formats, incomplete information, and turnaround delays.
 Moreover, pathology templates provide the right balance of standardization and customization to generate consistently complete reports.
 Using the right synoptic software allows administrators to aggregate and search reports, review performance and develop quality assurance measures, which further prevent pathology report errors and ensure patient safety.

 However, there are certain drawbacks with synoptic reporting.
 Sometimes, this reporting system may flood your pathology reports with unnecessary data fields and the advantage of time saving will quickly vanish.
 If the synoptic software won’t enable you to configure new data and free text fields, it can produce errors when handling complex cases.
 Mobility, compatibility, interoperability and user interface issues are other problems.
 Using the right synoptic software can help solve these issues.
 But if you find this option too costly and difficult to implement, EMR transcription with quality assurance can be a good choice.
 In this approach, pathology reports at each stage of analysis are transcribed by experienced transcriptionists.
 The transcribed data is then thoroughly checked by the quality assurance team involving proofreaders and editors, which will eliminate possible errors.
 Accurate data thus obtained is populated into the corresponding EMR fields.
 This will provide the advantage of efficiency with electronic reporting and narrative description.